microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-team-and-channel.md

 ### Subscribe to changes in any channel at tenant level

-To get change notifications for creation, updation or deletion of any channel across tenant, subscribe to `/teams/getAllChannels`.
+To get change notifications for all changes related to any channel (create, update, and delete) in a tenant, subscribe to `/teams/getAllChannels`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 >**Note:** Private channel is not supported.